Computational advances and challenges in simulations of turbulence and star formation: Stellar feedback

 Ionization regulates accretion and strongly shapes the natal environments of massive stars \citep{KuiperHosokawa2018}.
 As with stellar winds, ionization feedback is primarily important for high-mass stars.
 Several methods implement ionization feedback from star particles by computing the instantaneous ionizing flux they emit \citep{RosenEtAl2020}.
 Because the Str\"omgren radius depends on the local gas number density, the effects of ionization can be approximated without solving the full RT problem.
 For example, \citet{DaleErcolanoClarke2007} compute the ionization front radius around a source, identify which nearby SPH particles lie within it, and reset their temperatures to $10^4$\,K, the approximate equilibrium temperature of ionized hydrogen.

 More detailed approaches couple ionization feedback to stellar evolution models (Sect.~\ref{sec:stellar_evol}), estimating the ionizing photon flux from the stellar spectrum and computing the gas response via ray-tracing or other RT schemes \citep[][see Sect.~\ref{sec:rhd}]{PetersEtAl2010,GeenEtAl2015a,GrudicEtAl2021}.
 In clustered environments, photoionization may even trigger secondary star formation, although this remains difficult to confirm observationally \citep{DaleErcolanoBonnell2013}.
 On larger scales, photoionization plays a central role in dispersing molecular clouds and in reducing star formation efficiencies to $\lesssim10\%$ \citep{GeenEtAl2016,GeenSolerHennebelle2017,KimKimOstriker2018,KimOstrikerFilippova2021,GrudicEtAl2022,GuszejnovEtAl2022,MenonEtAl2023}.
 The combined influence of ionizing radiation and jets has also recently been studied in \citet{VerliatEtAl2022}, showing that both are crucial ingredients for massive cluster formation and evolution.
+Similar applies to the combination of ionization and wind feedback \citep{GeenDeKoter2022}.